France's Sarkozy plays up crisis in campaign rally

 MARSEILLE, France President Nicolas Sarkozy told an election rally on Sunday his policies had saved France from economic ruin and he alone had the courage to stick to reforms that would see the nation emerge stronger from today's turmoil.

-Addressing 7,000 supporters in the port city of Marseille in the second rally of his campaign, Sarkozy accused his Socialist challenger Francois Hollande of being dishonest about the risks still facing France and vague about his policy plans.
+Addressing 7,000 supporters in the port city of Marseille in the second rally of his campaign, Sarkozy accused Socialist Francois Hollande of being dishonest about the risks still facing France and being wishy-washy about his policy plans.

-The centre-right Sarkozy is grappling with disapproval ratings of 67-68 percent and opinion polls placing him 12 points behind Hollande for a May 6 runoff, where the pair are likely to face off following a first round on April 22.
+Centre-right Sarkozy is grappling with disapproval ratings of 67-68 percent and opinion polls placing him 12 points behind Hollande for a May 6 runoff where the pair are likely to face off following an April 22 first round.

 "We avoided catastrophe," Sarkozy said, adding that anyone who doubted his management of the crisis should look at the dire economic situation in Italy, Spain, Portugal and Greece.